-• Do not enable reverse debugging on the aprun starter process.
-Turning on reverse debugging for the aprun starter process will cause it to fail and prevent the job from starting.
-The proper way to turn on reverse debugging is to launch your parallel job and reach a breakpoint in the code and then dynamically turn on the Replay Engine reverse debugging option.
-It will begin recording the execution of the program from that point forward.

-• Reverse debugging not working on inter-node jobs on Cray systems When debugging processes within an inter-node job, the reverse debugging engine will crash, causing the debugging session to become unusable.
+- Do not enable reverse debugging on the aprun starter process.Turning on reverse debugging for the aprun starter process will cause it to fail and prevent the job from starting.
+The proper way to turn on reverse debugging is to launch your parallel job and reach a breakpoint in the code and then dynamically. - launch your parallel job and reach a breakpoint in the code and then dynamically turn on the Replay Engine reverse debugging option.
+It will begin recording the execution of the program from that point forward. - Reverse debugging not working on inter-node jobs on Cray systems When debugging processes within an inter-node job, the reverse debugging engine will crash, causing the debugging session to become unusable.